Economics

 Offered Either Fall or Spring; Lecture hours:3

 A historical, institutional analysis of Sub-Saharan African economic, social, and political development.
 Primary emphasis will be on the analysis of the economic crisis facing the subcontinent since the late '70s and the structural adjustment programs that have been instituted to deal with the crisis.
-Prerequisite: ECON 101 or ECON 103.
+Prerequisite: ECON 101.

 ECON 237.
 Health Politics and Health Policy.
 1 Credit.